bitshares/dev.bitshares.works/docs/bts_guide/tutorials/uia-create-manual.rst

       "committee_fed_asset" : true
    }

-Permissions and flags are modelled as sum of binary flags (see example below)
+Permissions and flags are modelled as a sum of binary flags (see example below)

 - :ref:`asset-user-whitelists`